ph1p/ikea-led-obegraensad/README.md

   - Set your device IP inside the `.env` file
   - Start the server with `npm run dev`
   - Build it with `npm run build`.
 This command creates the `webgui.cpp` for you.

+- Build frontend using `Docker`
+  - From the root of the repo, run `docker compose run node`

 # Ideas